 You may nominate session days and times.
+Session days and times

+Please indicate your preferred session format (please select all the at apply):

+☐ 5-hour sessions for 3 days per week

+☐ 6-hour sessions for 5 days per fortnight

+☐ 7.5-hour sessions for 2 days per week

+☐ No preference

+Please indicate the preferred days your child would attend kinder garten (please select all that apply):

+☐ Monday ☐ Thursday

+□ Tuesday ☐ Friday

+☐ Wednesday

-Session days and times Please indicate your preferred session format (please select all that apply): 5-hour sessions for 3 days per week 6-hour sessions for 5 days per fortnight 7.5-hour sessions for 2 days per week ☐ No preference Please indicate the preferred days your child would attend kindergar ten (please select all that apply): ☐ Monday □] Thursday □ Tuesday] Friday ☐ Wednesday Declaration Insert the service data privacy statement in here.
-I give permission for this information to be shared with Atheraccessing kindergarten and, if applicable, applications for State funding necessary to pro I give permission for this data to be anonymised, de-identific third parties) to help forecast future needs and help to imp I declare that all of the information provided is true and cor ovide additional support for my child's participation. ed and aggregated (and shared with identified rove the service.
-Parent / guardian name (please print): Parent / guardian signature: Before returning this form, please check the following: You have completed all sections of this form.
-You have selected your preference for kindergartens and / or s You have given permission for information to be shared with se You have signed this form.
+Declaration Insert the service data priva cy statement in here.

+I give permission for this information to be shared with [so accessing kindergarten and, or if applicable, applications for State funding necessary participation.
+I give permission for this data to be anonymised, de-identhird parties) to help forecast future needs and help to in I declare that all of the information provided is true and or information provided try to provide additional support for my child's tified and aggregated (and shared with identified approve the service.

+Parent / guardian name (please print):

+Parent / guardian signature:

+Before returning this form, please check the following: